mstocco/mariostoc.co/content/traininglog/20220102-ironman2022-34weeksout.md

 ### NOTES
 Total Time: **77 Minutes**

-Needed the 4x4 to get out of the subdivision this morning to do [yesterday's scheduled swim](javascript:flick('thu');).
-The 8x100m set in particular was fun; descending from 1:57 to 1:48 in near one second increments.
+To do [yesterday's scheduled swim](javascript:flick('thu');), I needed the 4x4 to get to the pool this morning.

+The 8x100m set was fun; descending from 1:57 to 1:48 in near one second increments.

 ![Swim Chart](/assets/jpg/swim-20220107.jpeg)